jamesdiacono/Replete/README.md

 The path to the Deno binary, `deno`.
 If Deno is in the `PATH` (see `options.deno_env`), this can simply be `"deno"`.
 Not required if Deno is hosting Replete.

 #### options.deno_args
-An array of command line arguments to follow `deno run`, for example `["--allow-all"]`.
+An array of command line arguments to follow `deno run`, for example `["--allow-all", "--no-lock"]`.
 By default, this array is empty and so the Deno REPL runs with no permissions.
 Run `deno help run` for a list of available arguments.

 #### options.deno_env
 Same as `options.node_env`, but for the Deno REPL.